nikhilkhandelwal-DM-GY-6063-2024-Fall/HW10/README.md

    - A slider to control the size of the frequency rings.

 ### Song
-The visualization uses a song by Rufus Du Sol named Music is Better (`song.mp3`).
+The visualization uses a song Music is Better (`song.mp3`).
 The amplitude and frequency data are extracted in real-time using the p5.Amplitude and p5.FFT objects.

 ### How It Works
 - The amplitude controls the size of the pulsating circle and the brightness of stars.